 You can search a general hashtag like #voiceoverjob or search a phrase that goes along with your niche of voice-over like “audio book narrator” or use it to find clients with a phrase like “video production company”.

 Your search will most likely bring back massive results which you’ll need to sort through.

 STEP 3: CONNECT

-Easy right?
-At 500 million tweets per day, you’ll want to check back often to find the newly posted voice over jobs.
+At 500 million tweets per day, things are always changing.
+So you’ll want to check back often to find the newly posted voice-over opportunities.

 It’s no secret that Voices.com is one of the largest pay-to-play voice casting websites in the world.

 They’ve been around since 2003 and have done an excellent job creating a marketplace where voice talents and businesses who are in need of voice-over can come together.

 I’ve been able to work with some really big name clients thanks to Voices.com.